mem48/geocompr/main.md

 #> [1] "sf"         "data.frame"
 ```

-The output shows that `sf` objects have two classes (`sf` and `data.frame`), meaning that are essentially data frames.
+The output shows that `sf` objects actually have two classes, `sf` and `data.frame`.
-Using data frames, the basic class used for data analysis in R, particularly within [the **tidyverse** package ecosystem](http://tidyverse.org/), has many advantages when it comes to attribute data operations.
+This duality is central to the concept of simple features:
+most of the time `sf` can be treated as and behave like `data.frame`s.
+Simple features are, in essence, data frames with a spatial extension.

+The trusty `data.frame` (and extensions to it such as the `tibble` class used in the tidyverse) is a workhorse for data analysis in R.
+Extending this system to work with spatial data has many advantages,
-It means that all the accumulated know-how in the R community for handling data frames to be applied to geographic data which contain attributes.
+meaning that all the accumulated know-how in the R community for handling data frames to be applied to geographic data which contain attributes.

+Before proceeding to perform various attribute operations of a dataset, it is worth taking time to think about its basic parameters.
-This 'world' dataset contains 10 non-geographical variables (and one geometry column) with data for almost 200 countries, as can be ascertained using base functions for working with tabular data:
+In this case, the  `world` object contains 10 non-geographical columns (and one geometry list-column) with data for almost 200 countries.
+This can be be checked using base R functions for working with tabular data such as `nrow()` and `ncol()`:

 ```r